Motorcyclist takes police on pursuit through Waikato spanning over 80kms

-A motorcyclist led Hamilton police on a nearly two-hour-long pursuit through the city and nearby towns overnight.
+A motorcyclist driving recklessly led Hamilton police on a nearly two-hour-long pursuit through the city and nearby towns overnight.

-The rider was seen speeding through Dinsdale around 7.40pm and they fled, police confirmed.
+The 32-year-old male was also found to illegally be in possession of ammunition.

-Reports on social media say the offender headed towards the CBD and then proceeded to flee to Cambridge, then over to Te Awamutu, before finally heading back into the city.
+He failed to stop for police around 7.40pm, said a police spokesperson.

 That route taken covered a distance of more than 80km.